CSEND: P2P Chatting Across the Decades

 A graphical user interface for the QEMU virtual machine emulator, showing a window with various controls and information related to the virtual machine.

-It's been quite rewarding diving back into C programming lately, and the main focus has been my little project, `csend`.
+It's been super rewarding diving back into C programming lately, and the main focus has been my little project, `csend`.
 It's a peer-to-peer chat application I've been tinkering with.
 The big idea is to get it running smoothly on different systems, specifically modern POSIX platforms like Linux, and, for a bit of a retro challenge, classic Mac OS.

 A vintage Apple Macintosh SE personal computer with a CRT display and a beige, boxy design.